Skip to content

 Guta_Taenzer_c_private

-Sources: Letter to her grandson & other Self-testimonies
+Sources: Letter to her grandson & other self-testimonies

 Photo: Private (in possession of the family)